EPHS Course Selection Hub

 AVID

-To apply to be a NEW AVID student for the next school year, all applications are due February 7, 2025.
+- For priority seating in AVID, to apply to be a NEW AVID student for the next school year (2025-2026), applications are due February 7, 2025.

 Classes that Require an Application